 People were quick to decry the Sun’s objectification of an alleged murder victim – and rightly so – but it is not the only problem with the page.
 The fact that Steenkamp’s name appears nowhere in the headline has hardly been touched upon.
 “Blade Runner Pistorius murders ‘lover’”, ran the sub-heading.
-Steenkamp is not named; she is not even the subject of the sentence.
+Steenkamp isn’t named; she’s not even the subject of the sentence.

-Though this is an issue which appears to have gained little attention from the mainstream press, it did not go altogether unnoticed.
+Though this is an issue which has gained little attention from the mainstream press, it didn’t go altogether unnoticed.
 By the evening of the 14th, #HerNameWasReevaSteenkamp was trending on Twitter.
 Readers paid tribute to Steenkamp, reminding others that the news story should be about her.
 One tweet warned: “Cult of celebrity shouldn’t overtake remembering the real victim here.”
 “She had an identity of her own, not just a girlfriend,” read another.

-It is easy to direct righteous anger at the crude lechery of the red tops.
+It’s easy to direct righteous anger at the crude lechery of the red tops.
 The Sun’s front page is a particularly ugly manifestation of the profit motive, and Britain will not stand idly by while money-grabbing hacks leer over a woman’s physique just hours after she has been pronounced dead.
-However, the Sun is far from the only news source whose reporting over the last week has left a lot to be desired.
-There are few news sources, however respectable, which cannot be accused of erasing the victim in this tragic incident.
+However, the Sun is far from the only news source whose reporting has left a lot to be desired.
+There are few news sources, however respectable, which cannot be accused of erasing the victim in this tragedy.
 Too many have allowed Pistorius’ fame to overshadow Steenkamp’s death.

-Take, for example, the Guardian’s retrospective on “the rise to fame of the fastest man on no legs’”, which seemed to be little more than a cynical exercise in effective Search Engine Optimisation.
-After the story of his arrest on murder charges broke, ‘Oscar Pistorius’ will have quickly shot up the rankings in the list of most searched-for terms on Google.
-The Guardian may not have sexualised the victim of a fatal shooting; but it was guilty of making the news story more about celebrity than tragedy.
+Take, for example, the Guardian’s retrospective on “the rise to fame of the fastest man on no legs’”, which seemed to be little more than a cynical exercise in effective SEO.
+‘Oscar Pistorius’ will have quickly shot up the rankings in the list of most searched-for terms on Google after the story broke.
+The Guardian may not have sexualised the victim of a fatal shooting, but it was guilty of making the news story more about celebrity than tragedy.

 The gallery depicting Pistorius’ achievements and the accompanying text read uncomfortably like a tribute.
 It was published on the 14th, hours after Steenkamp’s death had made the morning headlines and two days before the newspaper’s tribute to Steenkamp herself.